 When all the funeral expenses are added up, the average cost of a funeral with other final expenses can exceed $10,000.
 This amount that many families just simply do not have readily available.

-One smart way to ease the family’s worries is to purchase burial insurance or a final expense policy.
+One smart way on how to prepare for funeral costs and to ease the family’s worries is to purchase burial insurance or a final expense policy.
 Burial insurance can cover the cost of the funeral and final expenses.
 These policies are available to people between the age of 50 and 85.
 Often the face amounts on these policies are in the range of $1,000 to $25,000 – although some insurance carriers will allow more coverage.

 When you are ready to purchase burial insurance, it is better to work with an independent insurance agency like Funeral Funds who can directly compare multiple policies for you.